digitaltwinconsortium/ManufacturingOntologies/Tools/DynamicsFS/ConfigureDynamicsFS.md

 ![Connect Kusto](img/designerkqlquery2.png)

-7; To get your data into Dynamics365 Field Services you need to connect to the Microsoft Dataverse.
-Connect to your Dynamics365 FS instance and use the following configuration:
+7; To get your asset data into Dynamics 365 Field Service, you need to connect to Microsoft Dataverse.
+Connect to your Dynamics 365 Field Service instance and use the following configuration:

 - Use the 'Customer Assets' Table Name
-- But the 'AssetName' into the Name field
+- Put the 'AssetName' into the Name field

 ![Configure Dataverse](img/designerkqlquery3.png)

-8; Save your workflow and run it!
-You will see in several seconds new assets will be created in Dynamics365 FS.
+8; Save your workflow and run it.
+You will see in a few seconds later that new assets are created in Dynamics 365 Field Service.

 ![Run](img/runflow.png)

-### Create Azure Logic App to create IoT Alerts in Dynamics365 Field Services
+### Create Azure Logic App to create Alerts in Dynamics 365 Field Service

-This workflow will create IoT Alerts into Dynamics365 FS when a certain threshold of FaultyTime will be reached.
-I have used the same logic as the previous flow.
+This workflow will create alerts in Dynamics 365 Field Service, specifically when a certain threshold of FaultyTime on an asset of the Manufacturing Ontologies reference solution is reached.

-1; Because there are some limitations in the connector, we first need to create an Azure Data Explorer function to get this working.
-Go to your Azure Data Explorer query webpage and run the following code to create a FaultyFieldAssets function.
+1; We first need to create an Azure Data Explorer function to get the right data.
+Go to your Azure Data Explorer query panel in the Azure Portal and run the following code to create a FaultyFieldAssets function:

 ![Create function ADX](img/adxquery.png)